 Why do I need this test?

-You may have the bicarbonate test to monitor issues that affect pH levels in your
+You may need this test to monitor issues that affect pH levels in your blood.
+You

-blood.
-You may also have this test if you have kidney disease, liver failure, or other
+may also have this test if you have kidney disease, liver failure, or other conditions

 What other tests might I have along with this test?